-Article 5 Allied Health Students
+Article 5 Health Professions Students

-Article 5.1 Admissions -- Students enrolled in the SAHS's programs are selected after being screened by Allied Health faculty members, interviewed by Allied Health and other College faculty members and students, reviewed and ranked by the Allied Health Program Admissions Committee, and officially accepted to the College by the Dean.
+Article 5.1 Admissions -- Students enrolled in the SHP's programs are selected after being screened by Health Professions faculty members, interviewed by Health Professions and other College faculty members and students, reviewed and ranked by the Health Professions Program Admissions Committee, and officially accepted to the College by the Dean.

-Minimum admissions requirements for the SAHS's degree programs include the following:
+Minimum admissions requirements for the SHP's degree programs include the following:

-- a baccalaureate degree from an accredited college/university in the United States. - completion of specific course requirements (prerequisites). - an overall grade point average of 3.0 on a 4.0 scale. - competitive scores on the Graduate Record Examination. - a completed application submitted on or before the published deadline for receipt of applications.
+- a baccalaureate degree from an accredited college/university in the United States. - completion of specific course requirements (prerequisites). - an overall grade point average (GPA) of 3.0 on a 4.0 scale.
+Candidates seeking admission to the Physician Assistant Program must have a minimum overall 3.20 GPA - competitive scores on the Graduate Record Examination. - a completed application submitted on or before the published deadline for receipt of applications.

 Additional program-specific admission requirements are published on each program's website.
-Transfer credit from other institutions will not be accepted (Reference: BCM Policy and Procedure Manual 23.1.05 http://intranet.bcm.edu/index.cfm?fuseaction=Policies.Display Policy&Policy\Number=23.1.05.
-The Allied Health Program Admissions Committee may grant advanced standing in accordance with program-specific policies.
+Transfer credit from other institutions will not be accepted (Reference: BCM Policy and Procedure Manual 23.1.05 http://intranet.bcm.edu/index.cfm?fuseaction=Policies.Display Policy&Policy Number=23.1.05.
+The Health Professions Program Admissions Committee may grant advanced standing in accordance with program-specific policies.

-Article 5.2 Non-Discrimination Policy - The College and the SAHS admit students of any race, religion, sex, marital status, sexual orientation, color, national or ethnic origin, disability, or age to all the rights, privileges, programs, and activities generally accorded or made available to students at the School.
-The College and the SAHS do not discriminate on the basis of race, religion, sex, marital status, sexual orientation, color, national or ethnic origin, disability or age, in administration of its educational policies, admissions policies, scholarship and loan programs, and other school-administered programs.
+Article 5.2 Non-Discrimination Policy - The College and the SHP admit students of any race, religion, sex, marital status, sexual orientation, color, national or ethnic origin, disability, or age to all the rights, privileges, programs, and activities generally accorded or made available to students at the School.
+The College and the SHP do not discriminate on the basis of race, religion, sex, marital status, sexual orientation, color, national or ethnic origin, disability or age, in administration of its educational policies, admissions policies, scholarship and loan programs, and other school-administered programs.

-Article 5.3 Background Checks - All applicants who receive an offer of admission must complete a background check as a condition of matriculation in the SAHS.
+Article 5.3 Background Checks - All applicants who receive an offer of admission must complete a background check as a condition of matriculation in the SHP.
 The background check will include a criminal records search, social security number trace, and professional license verification.
 Applicants have the right to review the reported information for accuracy and completeness and to request that the vendor verify that the background information provided is correct.